 In February 2023, Russia canceled a 2012 decree underpinning Moldova's sovereignty.

-On 2 February 2023, Moldova passed a law introducing criminal penalties for separatism, including prison terms, and also covers penalties for financing and inciting separatism, plotting against Moldova, and collecting information that could harm the country's sovereignty.
+On February 2, 2023, Moldova passed a law that introduces criminal penalties for separatism, including prison terms, as well as penalties for financing and inciting separatism, plotting against Moldova, and collecting or stealing information that could harm the country's sovereignty.

-On 29 March 2023, a memorandum outlined the aim of the EU Partnership Mission to enhance the resilience of Moldova's security sector in crisis management, cybersecurity, and countering foreign information manipulation.
-The mission's initial mandate is for two years, comprising up to 40 police, customs, and judicial officials.
+A memorandum dated March 29, 2023, outlined the mission's aim to enhance the resilience of Moldova's security sector in crisis management, cybersecurity, and countering foreign information manipulation and interference.
+The mission's initial mandate is for two years and will consist of up to 40 police, customs officers, and judicial officials.

-As of March 2023, Romanian became the only official language of Moldova, with amendments made to the constitution and legal bills to reflect this change, replacing references to the Moldovan language.
+As of March 2023, Romanian became the only official language of Moldova, with references to the Moldovan language being amended in the constitution and legal bills.

-On April 24, 2023, the European Union established a Partnership Mission in Moldova through its Common Security and Defence Policy, aiming to support the Moldovan government in countering hybrid threats following the 2022 Russian invasion of Ukraine.
+On April 24, 2023, the European Union established a Partnership Mission in Moldova through its Common Security and Defence Policy.
+The mission aims to support the Moldovan government in countering hybrid threats resulting from the 2022 Russian invasion of Ukraine.

-In May 2023, the Moldovan government announced the immediate suspension of its participation in the Commonwealth of Independent States.
+In May 2023, the Moldovan government announced the immediate suspension of its participation in the Commonwealth of Independent States and its intentions to ultimately withdraw from the organisation entirely.

-In June 2023, Poland sent military equipment worth €8 million, including drones, laptops, explosive ordnance disposal equipment, and ultrasound equipment, to the Moldovan police to increase the country's internal security.
+In June 2023, Poland sent a transport of military equipment worth €8 million (including drones, laptops, explosive ordnance disposal equipment, and ultrasound equipment) to the Moldovan police to increase the country's internal security.

-On 18 June 2023, approximately 500 LGBT activists and supporters held a Pride parade in Chișinău, requiring no heavy police cordons for protection, a first in the city.
+On June 18, 2023, approximately 500 LGBT activists and supporters held a Pride parade in Chișinău, requiring less police protection than in previous years.

-As of June 2023, Moldova no longer imports oil or natural gas from Russia and has been granted access to the European Union's joint gas purchasing platform.
+As of June 2023, Moldova no longer imports oil or natural gas from Russia and has gained access to the European Union's joint gas purchasing platform.

-In July 2023, Gagauzia's leader, Evghenia Guțul, thanked the fugitive Moldovan oligarch Ilan Shor for his personal and financial support.
+In July 2023, Evghenia Guțul thanked Ilan Shor for his personal and financial support and expressed a desire for deeper diplomatic ties with Russia.

 In July 2023, Moldova passed legislation removing it from membership in the CIS Interparliamentary Assembly.

-In July 2023, the Moldovan government summoned the Russian ambassador Oleg Vasnetsov to Moldova and expelled 45 Russian diplomats and embassy staff due to "hostile actions".
+In July 2023, Moldova summoned the Russian ambassador and expelled 45 Russian diplomats and embassy staff due to "hostile actions".

 In October 2023, Orizont TV, ITV, Prime, Publika TV, Canal 2 and Canal 3 were banned for undermining the local elections.
-Additionally, TASS and Interfax were blocked.
+A number of Russian media outlets which includes the news agencies TASS and Interfax were also blocked.

-Accession talks between Moldova and the EU began on 13 December 2023.
+Accession talks to the EU began on 13 December 2023.

-As of 2023, Internet in Moldova is among the fastest and least expensive in the world, ranking 3rd in the world by gigabit coverage.
+As of 2023, Internet in Moldova is among the fastest and least expensive in the world.
+The country ranks 3rd in the world by gigabit coverage.

-In 2023, Freedom House ranked Moldova as a "partly free" country with a score of 62/100, noting that while freedoms of assembly, speech, and religion are mostly protected, pervasive corruption and deficiencies in the justice sector continue to hamper democratic governance.
+In 2023, Freedom House ranked Moldova as a "partly free" country with a score of 62/100, citing concerns about corruption, political influence, and deficiencies in the justice sector.

 In 2023, Reporters Without Borders improved Moldova's Press Freedom Index ranking to 28th.